shuokabe/PaSeMiLL/README.md

 ## Code section
 The `code` folder contains useful code to use with the original [UnsupPSE](https://github.com/hangyav/UnsupPSE) pipeline ([Hangya and Fraser, 2019](https://aclanthology.org/P19-1118.pdf)).

+The pre-training of XLM-R with Upper Sorbian data is addressed in the `pretraining` subfolder.

 ## How to use?